-Every year, since 2015 there have been 1,000 native tree and bush seedlings planted and protected behind fencing.
+Every year, since 2015 we have planted and then fenced over 1,000 native tree and bush seedlings.
 These tree lines provide cattle with shade, as paddock trees have slowly been rundown and provide ecosystems for native flora and fauna to thrive.
 Having a healthy farm is good for everyone.

 Further to this, we have begun to measure our sources and sinks.
 We are participating in the Meat and Livestock Australia 2020 pilot program and have made an inventory of the carbon sources and sinks.

 MLA, the red meat industry research body, has committed that by 2030 the industry will achieve Carbon Neutrality.

 50 years ago exotic dung beetles were successfully released into Australian farms to bury dung to then improve the soil biology and nuisance bush fly populations.
 Given the varied Southern Australian ecosystems different species have had different success rates.